 The Power of a

-A great tagline connects us to an emotion.
+A great tagline connects us to emotion.
 And by defining the product or service emotionally, it helps us define ourselves.
-For many, a tagline like “Think different,” as simple as it is, connects independent thinkers to that product in deep, meaningful, and personal ways.
+For many, a tagline like “Think Different,” as simple as it is, connects independent thinkers to that product in deep, meaningful, and personal ways.

 A good one-liner is clever and relatable.
 It resonates with common experience and still offers an intelligent new thought perspective.
 It entertains the brain and elicits an emotional response.
 There is nothing like a succinct well-crafted turn of phrase.
 We remember and repeat a good one-liner in all forms of entertainment.
 A well-crafted tagline is entertainment.

 All you need is that phrase and it brings the whole picture and story into focus.

 A well-crafted tagline works the same way.
 It's iconic and becomes part of the greater culture.
 It gets absorbed into the global dialog, becoming memes, jokes, t-shirts, and parts of speech.
 And your brand goes viral and has social relevance in perpetuity, even after the product is no more—like “you’ve come a long way baby.”
 So, just like in the movies, some one-liners become part of the general lexicon and brand gold...

 The king of beers

 That was easy

 The breakfast of champions